jthegedus/svelte-adapter-firebase/README.md

 > Firebase libs in SvelteKit

-As recommended in the [SvelteKit FAQ](https://kit.svelte.dev/faq), please use [Firebase JS SDK v9](https://firebase.google.com/docs/web/learn-more#modular-version) as the older version of the SDK does not work well and has larger bundle sizes.
+As recommended in the [SvelteKit FAQ](https://kit.svelte.dev/faq), please use [Firebase JS SDK v9](https://firebase.google.com/docs/web/learn-more#modular-version) as the older version of the SDK has issues and a larger bundle size.

 > Cold Starts